 Alcohol: Part of Summertime Culture or an Unreasonable Risk?

 The beautiful summer nights and long hours of daylight bring people outside to experience the culture and entertainment of the city.
 Philadelphia’s craft beer scene and pop-up beer gardens are renowned throughout the region for their variety and quality.
 Many people claim that a beer or mixed drink can improve their evening by helping them relax and take the edge off.
 However, like all things in life, moderation is the key.
+As fun as beer gardens may be, you can still run the risk of getting injured and may need the help of a beer garden injury attorney.
 While a couple of drinks may cause you to perceive an improvement in your night, over-consuming is likely to end poorly and potentially tragically.
 If you have to drive home in the evening, consuming alcohol greatly increases the likelihood that you will be in an accident.
 In fact, according to testimony given by a National Highway Transportation Safety Board (NHTSB) member, a high-BAC driver is 385 times more likely to die in an auto accident than a sober, or zero-BAC driver.
 For male drivers, the risk is 707 times that of a zero-BAC driver.

 However, all too often, we think that alcohol-related motor vehicle accidents and injuries cannot happen to us until it is too late.
 To remind ourselves that serious injury or death can, indeed, occur, let’s examine some recent alcohol-related accidents and events in the Philadelphia area.

 Wealthy 20-something Explains Why He Would Drive Drunk